 Reduced load on servers

 As green coding minimises server requests, this will mean that there’s a lower load on your servers.
-By green coding your site and making it more efficient in terms of bandwidth usage you can cut down on server requests which will lower how much power is needed to run a web page which leads directly to less greenhouse gas emissions produced by the servers.
+By green coding your site and making it more efficient in terms of bandwidth usage.
+You can cut down on server requests which will lower how much power is needed to run a web page.
+This leads directly to less greenhouse gas emissions produced by the servers.

-Green coding is a powerful movement that can help save our planet by cutting back on CO₂ emissions from web design and development practices while also improving performance, saving money and making websites more sustainable for everyone involved.
+Green coding is a powerful movement that can help save our planet by cutting back on CO₂ emissions from web design and development practices.
+It also also improves performance, saves money and makes websites more sustainable for everyone involved.

 You can start greening up some of your projects right now!
 Get in touch with our team to find out how.